 DON’T Use too many colors.
 Pick a core color and an accent color or two.
 They way you accent your outfit depends on what kind of statement you want to make.

 Remember: Colors don’t need to match exactly, but they absolutely must go together.
-This means no well dressed gentleman would ever pair a black belt, brown shoes.
+This means no well dressed gentleman would normally pair a black belt with brown shoes.

 A serial entrepreneur, Ben Davis is founder of The Gents Place and a leading investor in gentlemen's refinement and confidence.

 Everyone knows that Tesla led the charge into premium electric vehicles, convincing the market and automakers that electric vehicles could

 Thanks for Subscribing to The Gents Place Newsletter!

 Almost finished...
 We need to confirm your email address.
 To complete the subscription process, please click the link in the email we just sent you.